SAP-archive/sap-iot-ttn-integration/README.md

  ![](images/sensor_data.png)

-## Establish a connection between Leonardo IoT and your S4 system
+## Establish a connection between Leonardo IoT and your ERP system

 To do this work with your system administrator to get a technical user and password for your system.
 You should have implemented &quot;4IH: Delivery Insights enabled by IoT&quot; scope item which will result in a new so-called &quot;communication arrangement&quot; with id &quot;SAP\_COM\_0570&quot; being available and then create a destination in your cloud foundry subaccount like this one: